 In addition to the relevant publications intended for examination, and all the items listed in Rules 3. to 5. in the HDR Thesis Rules, the thesis must include:

 - A significant contextual statement (but not a detailed reworking of individual papers) with:

 - the field of knowledge within current literature

 - a conclusion showing the overall significance of the work and contribution to knowledge, problems encountered and future directions of the work.

 - A statement which indicates which portions of the published works are claimed to be original.

 Multi-author publications may be included within a thesis, provided:

 - the student is the primary author

-- there is a clear statement for each publication documenting the contribution of each author to the publication, from conceptualisation to realisation and documentation, in accordance with the Research Publication, Authorship and Peer Review Policy, and
+- there is a clear statement for each publication documenting the contribution of each author to the publication, from conceptualisation to realisation and documentation, in accordance with the Authorship of Research Output Procedures, and

 - each of the other authors provides permission for use of their work to be included in the co-authorship form.